Identity and Nationhood Summer School 2024

-This 3 week summer school, from 8th until 29th July 2022, brings together experts from a range of disciplines and backgrounds to explore the nature and implications of such claims for contemporary politics.
+This 3 week summer school, 24 June - 12 July, brings together experts from a range of disciplines and backgrounds to explore the nature and implications of such claims for contemporary politics.
 Through a combination of taught sessions and field trips, the programme offers an exciting opportunity to discuss these issues from a Welsh, British and international perspective.

 The programme is hosted by our Department of International Politics, the first of its kind anywhere in the world.

 The programme is credit-bearing.
 Students will receive credit to transfer to their home institution if they successfully complete the course.
 The academic component will entail the completion of a 10 UK credit module (3 US credits) including a journal, presentation, and a written assignment.
 The programme will include trips and excursions as well as time to get to know the seaside town of Aberystwyth, home to the National Library of Wales.